DFDS Seaways: Fleet renewal

 DFDS Seaways renewed its fleet in 2006, purchasing MS King of Scandinavia and MS Princess of Norway to replace the last ships still in service that dated from the 1970s.
 The company has acquired a reputation for purchasing used ships, as well as for taking over the build contracts or taking delivery of newbuilds originally ordered by other companies.
 The last time DFDS Seaways ordered a newbuild of its own was in 1978.
-DFDS Seaways stopped serving Sweden in 2006, when MS Princess of Scandinavia was taken out of service and the Copenhagen–Oslo service stopped calling at Helsingborg.
+DFDS Seaways stopped serving Sweden in 2006, when MS Princess of Scandinavia was taken out of service, and the Copenhagen–Oslo service stopped calling at Helsingborg.
 In May 2008, DFDS made public its plan to close down the loss-making United Kingdom–Norway service on 1 September 2008.
 MS Queen of Scandinavia, the ship that was used in the service, has since been chartered to St Peter Line.

+Acqusition of Norfolkline

 In July 2010, DFDS acquired Norfolkline from Maersk.
 The Norfolkline routes and vessels were integrated into DFDS Seaways.
 DFDS Seaways now had the Dover–Dunkirk route, and launched the new Dover–Calais route in February 2012.

+Brand refresh

-DFDS announced in 2015 that it had unveiled a new logo, which saw 'DFDS' in a new font, and the logo with the white Maltese cross losing its outer circle; it announced furthermore that the DFDS Seaways subsidiary would be shortened to just 'DFDS' carrying a dark blue hull in the same font instead of the traditional light blue hull, and a Maltese cross with a circle.
-The first vessels to receive the new livery—and the new name scheme that would eventually be rolled out throughout the whole fleet—were the former MyFerryLink ferries Rodin (soon to become Cote des Dunes) and the Berlioz (soon to become the Cote des Flandres).
-All the fleet were to lose the 'Seaways' suffix from their names, and would instead receive local preference names..
+In 2015, DFDS announced that it had unveiled a new logo, which saw 'DFDS' in a new font, and the logo with the white Maltese cross losing its outer circle; it announced furthermore that the DFDS Seaways subsidiary would be shortened to just 'DFDS' carrying a dark blue hull in the same font instead of the traditional light blue hull, and a Maltese cross with a circle.
+The first vessels to receive the new livery—and the new name scheme that would eventually be rolled out throughout the whole fleet—were the former MyFerryLink ferries Rodin (now Côte des Dunes) and the Berlioz (now Côte des Flandres).